 With making the tofu you boil the soy milk and add coagulant.
 They forgot to ship the coagulant.
 They did, however, send me stuff to clean it with.
 I used 2 table spoons of Epsom salt dissolved in a cup of water as the coagulant.
 After it boils for about 20 minutes it starts to curd on the top.
 I used another batch of coagulant because it wasn't doing it at first.
 You aline the tofu box with cheese cloth, the box comes with a starter cloth.
 Pour the curds into the cheese cloth lined box then fold the cloth over and set a weight on top of it for about 20 minutes.
 When the tofu was done it was about as long and wide as store bought, but it was really thin, almost as thin as tempeh, that's okay though because I like it thin.
 I can't believe how much soy milk you have to waste just to get a little bit of tofu!
 I went ahead and made BBQ tofu, there were about 6 one-inch squares.
 It was alright, I think I used too much Epsom salt.
 I probably won't make tofu very much, just mainly soy milk.
 So, by 10:30 I made four batches of soy milk (one to drink) cleaned the machine 5 times and had BBQ Tofu.
 You have to wait for the soy milk to cool down, so I tried a glass this morning and it was really good!
 I used it on my cereal, too.
-I wouldn't say is tastes "better" than store bought, but it's refreshingly different.
+I wouldn't say the taste is "better" than store bought, but it's different.
 I'll probably think it taste better than store bought soon since I'll start drinking it on a regular basis.

 Here's my conclusion: